-NOTE: A 2.0 GPA in courses used in the major is required (excluding the international studies minor courses).
+NOTE: An overall 2.0 GPA in required in the courses for the IET Minor (excluding the international studies minor courses).

 Industrial Engineering Technology Department Certificate in Logistics

 The primary objective of the Certificate in Logistics is to provide training and education to members of the Supply Chain industry that need to improve skills and knowledge in the latest technology available in their field.
 Students can complete the requirements in 4-6 semesters.
 The courses may also be applied toward completing a B. S. degree in Industrial Engineering Technology.
 The program will be offered on campus, through distance learning, and over the Internet.